-Our teams at our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster, and Bakersfield, have a vast amount of experience, so patients experience the least amount of pain and enjoy the quickest recovery time.
+Our teams at our Del Rey MD locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, have a vast amount of experience, so patients experience the least amount of pain and enjoy the quickest recovery time.
 We also use minimal packing to make healing time faster and easier for the patient.

 At Del Rey MD, we recommend septoplasty if you have had medical therapy or treatments and you are still having issues with a stuffy nose caused by a deviated septum.
 Everyone has a slightly deviated spetum, but this does not mean you have to undergo surgery.